Ethaks/pf1spheres/README.md

 ## Legal

-The software component of this system is distributed under the EUPL v.
+The software component of this system is licensed primarily under the EUPL v.
 1.2.
+REUSE is used to specify licenses for individual files in the form of headers or `.license` files, or in .reuse/dep5.
 The rules and game content is distributed under the terms of the Open Gaming License v1.0a.
 The terms of the [Foundry Virtual Tabletop End User License Agreement](https://foundryvtt.com/article/license/) apply.